 Uploading from the app

 To start uploading videos directly from the app, first choose the upload icon (it looks like a cloud with an upward-pointing arrow).
 In the dialogue box that appears, select the exact videos you want to download.
 We recommend limiting your uploads to 10 at a time for the best performance.
 In the next menu that appears, you’ll be required to individually enter your desired title, description, and privacy options.
 If you’ve selected multiple videos in the first step, you’ll need to toggle through, choose your settings, and hit the "Start" button for each clip.

 If you have multiple videos to upload at once, you can sync the Mac OS app to any folder on your computer.
 Once synced, all videos in that folder will be automatically uploaded straight to your Vimeo account in the app.

 To sync a folder to the Mac OS app, select the Sync tab, then select a folder on your computer.
-From here, you can also select a default privacy option which will apply to all videos uploaded from the selected folder.
+From here, you can also select a default privacy option that will apply to all videos uploaded from the selected folder.

 ⚠️Please note that only video files in your folder can be automatically uploaded.
 Other files (such as text, captions, and image files) will be ignored.